neilmayhew/www.beracah.ca/index.md

 Thank you for visiting my website, however you've just missed me as I will be closing my counselling practice at the end of November 2025 and therefore am not taking any new clients.

 I know that might be disappointing if you have just taken the big step of reaching out for counselling.
 The professional body that I belong to has a listing of counsellors across the country at <www.paccp.ca> I hope that you will find someone there who will be a good fit for you.
+There are also a couple of other resources listed under the Referrals tab.

 I wish you well in your journey of healing and growth.